rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

 * **Application**: This folder will have sample code for Mount path configuration.

-* **Configuration**: This folder will have the configuration file [FullLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/tree/master/src/Lift%20and%20Shift/Configuration) and all the details of resource group and subscription along with source and destination path of ADLS Gen1 and Gen2.
+* **Configuration**: This folder will have the configuration file [FullLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/tree/master/src/Lift%20and%20Shift/Configuration) and all the required details of resource group and subscription along with source and destination path of ADLS Gen1 and Gen2.

-* **Migration**: Contains the json files, templates to create dynamic data factory pipeline and copy the data from Gen1 to Gen2.
+* **Migration**: Contains the templates to create dynamic data factory pipeline and copy the data from Gen1 to Gen2.

-* **Validation**: Contains the PowerShell scripts which will read the Gen1 and Gen2 data and validate it post migration to generate post migration report.
+* **Validation**: Contains the PowerShell scripts which will read the Gen1 and Gen2 data and write the comparison report post migration.

  * **[StartFullLoadMigrationAndValidation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/tree/master/src/Lift%20and%20Shift)** : Script to invoke the full load Migration and Validation process to compare the data between Gen1 and Gen2 post migration and generate summary report.